Does stratum latency matter for solo mining?

 When a new block is found anywhere on the network, your pool has to push you fresh work built on that new tip.
 Until that new-work message reaches you, your miner keeps hashing on the old block — and any share it submits for the old block is stale and thrown away.
 The farther the pool, the longer that window, and the more shares are wasted at every block change (roughly every ten minutes).
 A close pool also means faster share submission and fewer dropped connections for devices that reconnect a lot.

-TCP round-trip to each pool's stratum endpoint, measured from a home connection in Indonesia (a real SE-Asia miner's vantage point).
-Your numbers will vary by ISP, but the ranking is structural — a single-region pool can't beat physics:
+TCP round-trip to each pool's stratum endpoint, measured from a home connection in Indonesia (a real SEA miner's vantage point).
+Your numbers will vary by ISP and country — from Singapore or Malaysia, ckpool's Singapore node may be the closest hop.
+Table: best-of-5 TCP connects, June 2026; re-run the script below from your own line:

 | Pool / endpoint | RTT from Indonesia |